Key Takeaways

 - Make quick cash offers (3-5 day close) to stand out

-Foreclosure Auctions:
+Foreclosure Sales:

 - Check county courthouse websites for foreclosure sale calendars